pronoiac/the-manual/the-manual.md

 Quite the opposite; nothing will be too much trouble.

 Engineers are a rare breed.
-They all assume they are the greatest engincers in the world - or at least the greatest undiscovered engineers in the world - or at the very least, given the right gear to work with and a project like the next Sting or Peter Gabriel album, would soon become the greatest.
+They all assume they are the greatest engineers in the world - or at least the greatest undiscovered engineers in the world - or at the very least, given the right gear to work with and a project like the next Sting or Peter Gabriel album, would soon become the greatest.

 The plus side of this is he will work his guts out to prove this is the case.
 The down side is that since Sting started making records of the sound quality the engineer aspires to, he has stopped having U.K. Number One singles.